-- Courses in the Faculty of Business will have access to the Student Support Centre and academic experts. - Courses in the Faculty of Science and Technology will have access to the Student Success Centre and academic experts and academic expense.
+- Courses in the Faculty of Business will have access to the Student Support Centre and academic experts. - Courses in the Faculty of Science and Technology will have access to the Student Success Centre and academic experts.

 Courses in other faculties will receive a tutor's name, address, email address, phone number, and tutor hours.